 - Date of Death: July 31st, 2022 (07-31-2022)

 - Education: University of San Francisco (1953-1956)

 - Net Worth: $10 million

 - Nicknames: Bill, Mr. 11 Rings, The Secretary of Defense, Russ, Whiskers, Willie, Bill the Hill

 - Teams: Boston Celtics

-Bill Russell was drafted second by the St. Louis Hawks, but his draft rights were traded to the Celtics in exchange for Ed McCauley and the draft rights to Cliff Hagan.
+Bill Russell was drafted with the second overall pick in the 1957 NBA Draft by the St. Louis Hawks, but his draft rights were traded to the Celtics in exchange for Ed McCauley and the draft rights to Cliff Hagan.
 He played all 13 of his seasons with the Celtics.
 His final career averages for the regular season were 15.1 points per game, 22.5 rebounds per game, and 4.3 assists per game.
-22.5 rebounds per game for an entire career is easily 2nd best of all time, only behind Wilt Chamberlain's 22.9 rebounds per game.
+22.5 rebounds per game for an entire career is the second best of all time, only behind Wilt Chamberlain’s 22.9 rebounds per game.

 Russell’s career averages for the playoffs were even better.
 His final career averages for the playoffs were 16.2 points per game, 24.9 rebounds per game, and 4.7 assists per game.
 24.9 rebounds per game is the all-time highest rebounding average in the playoffs, slightly ahead of Wilt Chamberlain’s 24.5 rebounds per game, and way ahead of the third best average of 14.9 by Wes Unseld.
 Unfortunately, steals and blocks weren’t kept track in the NBA until the 1973-1974 season, after Russell retired in 1969.
 Considering Russell’s defensive prowess, he’d probably be up there with some of the best in terms of highest career steal and block averages in NBA history.